elefant-dev/fregate-rs/Review.md

 There is no sense to decompose the crate since it looks lightweight (seems to be design requirenment) and there is no advantages in transforming crate into complex system ✅.

-Pub usage of axum ✅
+Pub usage of `axum` ✅
-Fregate manages the axum versions.
+`fregate` manages the `axum` versions.
 The end-user cannot do anything with this.
-To have a single web server, the user must build his application based on fregate dependencies.
+To have a single web server, the user must build his application based on `fregate` dependencies.

-No access to tokio ❕
+No access to `tokio` ❕
-Crate does not provide public access to tokio, that's why even "hello world" example needs to add this dependency again to run the main function.
+Crate does not provide public access to `tokio`, that's why even "hello world" example needs to add this dependency again to run the main function.

 Extensive wildcard imports into root ❕
-Crate root namespace should be reserved for entities that will be immediately neede by the user.
+Crate root namespace should be reserved for entities that will be immediately needed by a user.
 Currently everything is exported through the crate root.
 What is somewhat excessive.
-Structs like NoHealth and AlwaysReadyAndAlive should not pollute the root namespace. https://www.lurklurk.org/effective-rust/wildcard.html
+Structs like `NoHealth` and `AlwaysReadyAndAlive` should not pollute the root namespace. https://www.lurklurk.org/effective-rust/wildcard.html

 ### ❕ Architectural: framework vs toolkit approach ( vendorlock vs agnostic )